-Enexis Holding N.V.
-(Enexis), a holding company of Enexis B.V., owns and manages the gas and electricity distribution networks in several Dutch regions.
-Enexis B.V. generates more than 90% of the group's revenue and represents 99% of group assets and liabilities.
+Enexis Holding N.V. is a holding company of Enexis B.V., which owns and manages the gas and electricity distribution networks in several Dutch regions.
+Enexis B.V. generates more than 95% of the group's revenue and represents 99% of group assets and liabilities.
+Moody's rates both Enexis Holding N.V. and Enexis B.V. (together "Enexis"), both having ratings of Aa3 stable.
 Enexis is one of the three largest electricity and gas network operators in the Netherlands responsible for the maintenance, management and development of the medium-voltage electricity and gas distribution grids.
-It operates around 133,000 km of electricity cable and 45,000 km of gas pipelines, delivering electricity to approximately 2.6 million customers and gas to 2.1 million customers.
+It operates around 135,000 km of electricity cable and 45,000 km of gas pipelines, delivering electricity to approximately 2.6 million customers and gas to 2.1 million customers.
 Enexis is fully owned by Dutch provinces and municipalities, with the largest owners being Noord Brabant (31%), Overijssel (19%), Limburg (16%), Groningen (6%) and Drenthe (2%).
 The remaining 26% share is owned by one other small province and approximately 120 municipalities where Enexis provides its network services.